blackberry/OpenCV/modules/core/doc/dynamic_structures.rst

 .. ocv:struct:: CvMemStorage

   A storage for various OpenCV dynamic data structures, such as ``CvSeq``, ``CvSet`` etc.

   .. ocv:member:: CvMemBlock* bottom

      the first memory block in the double-linked list of blocks

   .. ocv:member:: CvMemBlock* top

      the current partially allocated memory block in the list of blocks

   .. ocv:member:: CvMemStorage* parent

      the parent storage (if any) from which the new memory blocks are borrowed.

   .. ocv:member:: int free_space

      number of free bytes in the ``top`` block

   .. ocv:member:: int block_size

      the total size of the memory blocks

 Memory storage is a low-level structure used to store dynamically growing data structures such as sequences, contours, graphs, subdivisions, etc. It is organized as a list of memory blocks of equal size -
 ``bottom`` field is the beginning of the list of blocks and ``top`` is the currently used block, but not necessarily the last block of the list.
-All blocks between ``bottom`` and ``top``, not including the latter, are considered fully occupied; all blocks between ``top`` and the last block, not including  ``top``, are considered free and ``top`` itself is partly ocupied - ``free_space`` contains the number of free bytes left in the end of ``top``.
+All blocks between ``bottom`` and ``top``, not including the latter, are considered fully occupied; all blocks between ``top`` and the last block, not including  ``top``, are considered free and ``top`` itself is partly occupied - ``free_space`` contains the number of free bytes left in the end of ``top``.

 A new memory buffer that may be allocated explicitly by :ocv:cfunc:`MemStorageAlloc` function or implicitly by higher-level functions, such as :ocv:cfunc:`SeqPush`,  :ocv:cfunc:`GraphAddEdge` etc.

 The buffer is put in the end of already allocated space in the ``top`` memory block, if there is enough free space.
 After allocation, ``free_space`` is decreased by the size of the allocated buffer plus some padding to keep the proper alignment.
 When the allocated buffer does not fit into the available portion of
 ``top``, the next storage block from the list is taken as ``top`` and  ``free_space`` is reset to the whole block size prior to the allocation.

 If there are no more free blocks, a new block is allocated (or borrowed from the parent, see :ocv:cfunc:`CreateChildMemStorage`) and added to the end of list.
 Thus, the storage behaves as a stack with ``bottom`` indicating bottom of the stack and the pair (``top``, ``free_space``) indicating top of the stack.
 The stack top may be saved via :ocv:cfunc:`SaveMemStoragePos`, restored via :ocv:cfunc:`RestoreMemStoragePos`, or reset via :ocv:cfunc:`ClearMemStorage`.

 CvMemBlock